 Being around nature, specifically trees, has been shown to reduce the levels of cortisol in our brains.
 This is otherwise known as the stress hormone, and lowering it can help to reduce the symptoms of anxiety and stress.
+To mark Love Parks Week we are celebrating our urban green spaces and the plethora of benefits they bring.

 Urban parks and green spaces are important parts of towns and cities that can help us stay healthy and active.
 We are more likely to leave our homes, go outside and exercise if there are lovely, welcoming trees and green spaces available.